lab1092/blender-manual_ja/manual/animation/editors/graph.rst

 The current frame is represented by a green vertical line called the *Time Cursor*.

-As in the :doc:`Timeline </animation/editors/timeline>`, you can change the current frame by pressing or holding :kbd:`lmb`.
+As in the :doc:`Timeline </animation/editors/timeline>`, you can change the current frame by pressing or holding :kbd:`LMB`.

 The green horizontal line is called the *Cursor*.
 This can be disabled via the *View Menu* or the *View Properties* panel.